- 1 How to Pick Pontoon Boat Trailer

-When you shop for a pontoon boat trailer you will notice the initials, GVWR.
+When you shop for a pontoon boat trailer, you will notice the initials GVWR.
 This means your Gross Vehicle Weight Rating.
-Be sure to take the entire weight of your watercraft into consideration, including the engine and fuel.
-The average pontoon boat weight can vary and it will dictate how many axles you will need to support your pontoon.
+Be sure to consider the entire weight of your watercraft, including the engine and fuel.
+The average pontoon boat weight can vary, and it will dictate how many axles you will need to support your pontoon.

 The length of your pontoon will also determine the type of trailer you will need.
 A 26’ pontoon will require a specific boat trailer compared to a 20’ pontoon.

 When choosing the best pontoon boat trailer, numerous options can make the process feel overwhelming.
 Knowledge is your best friend in this case.

 Single axle trailers are known as the most simple boat trailers to use.
 The reason being is that a single axle means there is only one axle to tighter and require less maintenance.
 They also can be moved easily and fit into tight places such as garages or storage facilities.

 Multi-axles lack the efficiency of a single axle.
 However, you gain a strengthened peace of mind on the road.
 Multi-axle pontoon boat trailers are known to handle a lot of wear and tear and long hauls.
 In the case that one tire blows out, you are safe with multiple axles.

 This is, at times, the preferred method of hauling a pontoon for many people.
 The reason is that a center lift, also known as a scissor trailer, saddles your trailer; it does not directly sit on it.
 This pontoon boat trailer makes it easy to launch in shallow water and offers the flexibility to move different styles and lengths of pontoons.